FOLFIRINOX

 Fatigue (extreme tiredness)

-Fatigue is a common side effect of FOLFIRINOX.
-It is not the same as feeling tired.
-Fatigue can make you feel weak and have problems concentrating.
-Some people find that the fatigue starts a few hours to a few days after having chemotherapy and starts to get better after a few days.
+Some people find that the fatigue starts a few hours to a few days after having chemotherapy and starts to get better a few days later.
 There are things that you can do to help with fatigue.
-Read our tips on coping with fatigue.
+Read our tips on coping with it .

 Oxaliplatin may also cause dizziness.
 Feeling tired and dizzy can affect your ability to drive.
 You might want to get someone else to drive you until you know if you are affected.